Fractal Curves and Rugs of Prescribed Conformal Dimension: Preliminaries

-In particular, $\dim_{tH} R$ can attain any value greater than $2$~\cite{BBE2}. \end{theorem} The first inequality in \eqref{dim_H_additive_equality} is due to Balka, Buczolich, and Elekes~\cite{BBE2}.
-The second inequality is a generalization of Product Formula 7.3 in \cite{KF}, which is a well-known result.
-Let $\overline{\dim}_H X$ be the upper box-counting dimension of $X$ (see e.g. \cite{KF}).
-If $X,Y\subset \mathbb{R}^n$ are Borel sets with $\dim_H X = \overline{\dim}_B X$, then Corollary 7.4 in \cite{KF} yields $\dim_H (X\times Y) = \dim_H X + \dim_H Y.$ The condition $\dim_H X = \overline{\dim}_B X$ holds for a wide variety of spaces, including \textit{uniform Cantor sets} (see Example 4.5 in \cite{KF}).
+In particular, for any value $c>2,$ $R=X+1$ can be chosen such that $\dim_{tH} R = c.$ \end{theorem} The first inequality in \eqref{dim_H_additive_equality} is due to Balka, Buczolich, and Elekes~\cite{BBE2}.
+The second inequality is a generalization of Fact \ref{dim_H_upper}, which is a well-known result.

 Hausdorff dimension is invariant under \textit{bi-Lipschitz maps}. \begin{definition} An embedding $f$ is $L$-\textit{bi-Lipschitz} if both $f$ and $f^{-1}$ are $L$-Lipschitz, and we say $f$ is \textit{bi-Lipschitz} if it is $L$-bi-Lipschitz for some $L$. \end{definition} Every bi-Lipschitz map is quasisymmetric, but not every quasisymmetric map is bi-Lipschitz.